Species Introduction

 ✓ Expert Tip

-Create a peaceful environment with plenty of hiding spots to reduce stress levels.
+Maintain a stable environment and provide plenty of hiding spots to help reduce stress levels.

 Q: What natural habitat conditions should I replicate for Mickey Mouse Long Fin Platies?